The Tractor Tax

 The dots do not represent omitted passages.
 They record the manner in which the budget speech was delivered.

 This article is aimed at farmers who own their own farms.
-However, I have to note that recent reports indicate that institutional landowners are terminating farm business tenancies at an alarming rate in anticipation of the new regime.
-Whether any political pressure can be put on the Government in this regard is unclear.
+Recent reports indicate that institutional landowners are terminating farm business tenancies at an alarming rate in anticipation of the new regime.
+Farm business tenancies have no real security of tenure.
 This seems to be an example of the law of unanticipated consequences.

 The Chancellor of the Exchequer has stated that the “effective” threshold for IHT on farms could be as high as £3 million.
 It is difficult to see how this figure has been calculated.
 The single transferable nil-rate band still applies.
 Where one spouse or civil partner dies and does not use up their nil rate band for IHT, the balance can be used by the second spouse or civil partner to die.
 The single transferable nil rate band is now £650,000 (with a higher figure for a dwelling-house), so the “effective” threshold could be said to be £1.65 million.
 However, the nil rate band of the first to die can only be used by the second if the marriage or civil partnership was ended by death.
 Insofar as the Government has considered this in assessing the burden on farmers, it fails to take into account the record rate of divorce in the farming community.
 The individual nil rate band is only £325,000 and there are many “small family farms” with assets of over £1.325million.

 As far as it is possible to tell, the Government has not made any sensible estimate of the yield from this alteration to IHT.
 In reality, it is impossible to do so.
+The effect of partnership options (as described below) has not been taken into account.
 We are moving from a regime where farmers have generally not taken tax planning advice to one in which they will be foolish not to do so.
 The effect of simple and non-aggressive tax planning will probably reduce any anticipated yield significantly.
-In reality, IHT will fall on farmers who have not planned ahead or who have been unable to do so.
+The value of agricultural land may decrease significantly at least in the short term, but the effect on individual regions is difficult to estimate.
+In reality, IHT will fall on farmers who have not planned ahead due to the speed of the changes or who are just unlucky.

-Aside from making full use of the spousal exemption and any transferable nil-rate band, the most obvious form of tax planning which could be used is merely for the farmer to give an interest in the farm or its land to children during his lifetime and hope to survive for seven years.
-However, many farmers can be loathe to give up assets in this way as control is lost.
-Sometimes, more subtle routes are required.
+Aside from making full use of the spousal exemption and any transferable nil-rate band, the most obvious form of tax planning which could be used is merely for the farmer to give an interest in the farm or its land to his children during his lifetime and hope to survive for seven years.
+However, it is not as simple as this.
+If such a gift is made and the farmer continues to use the land as before, the gift with reservation of benefit rules (“the GWR rules”) will apply.

-In principle, this arrangement will also work with an LLP.
-However, LLPs are not designed to accumulate or hold assets.
-The arrangement does not work with a company as any share given to a child which has a right to participate in profits will be treated as being a gift.
+This type of arrangement also works in principle for LLPs.
+However, LLPs are not usually used to hold assets.
+The arrangement does not work with companies because shares which have a right to participate in profits have a value and will be classed as a gift.